The EU potato sectorStatistics on production and trade

 According to the North Western European Potato Growers association (NEPG), a total of 26 891 MT of potatoes were harvested in Belgium, France, Germany, the Netherlands and the United Kingdom in 2019.
 In that year, a record area of 613 946 hectares of consumption potatoes was planted in these five countries – 2.6% higher than 2018 and 20% more than 2012.

 Values and prices

-European raw potatoes were worth EUR 10 billion, with France accounting for the largest proportion in value terms.
+European raw potatoes were worth EUR 11.3 billion in 2017

-Member States exported potatoes both outside and within the EU (to other Member States), the latter being far more significant in terms of both value and volume.
+Potatoes are traded mainly on the EU internal market.
+Member States export potatoes both outside and within the EU (to other Member States), the latter being far more significant in terms of both value and volume.

 In 2018, Member States traded about 7 million tonnes of potatoes between themselves (Intra EU trade), the market value of which was EUR 1.7 billion:

 - Ware potatoes accounted for two-thirds (65.5 %) of total intra-EU potato exports in value terms; seed potatoes accounted for one quarter (25.2 %) of the total; early potatoes accounted for 7.6 %, with starch potatoes making up the remaining 1.8 %.